Alexander Lippisch: World War II projects

 Wind tunnel research in 1939 had suggested that the delta wing was a good choice for supersonic flight, and Lippisch set to work designing a supersonic, ramjet-powered fighter, the Lippisch P.13a.
 By the time the war ended, however, the project had only advanced as far as a development glider, the DM-1.

 Importance for the delta wing and supersonic flight concepts

-Even though the Lippisch P.13a never flew, it and Lippisch's research and development had a significant importance for the development of the delta wing and supersonic flight concepts and supersonic-delta wing-fighter aircraft.
+Even though the Lippisch P.13a never flew, it and Lippisch's research and development had a significant importance for the development of the delta wing and supersonic flight concepts and supersonic delta wing fighter aircraft.

-All this later development being funded by governments in the 1950s (like the Swedish Defence Act of 1958) to meet the need to be able to swiftly attack strategic nuclear weapons-bombers such as the Tupolev Tu-16 before they reached their targets.
 Lippisch's delta wing concept proved to be very steady and efficient in very high speed supersonic flight.

+This 1950s government-funded development (like that enabled by the Swedish Defence Act of 1958) was intended for swift attack of strategic nuclear weapons bombers such as the Tupolev Tu-16 before they reached their targets.

 The research of the Messerschmitt and Lippisch offices were continued by: